 In order to gain admission to any unibz study programme, languages are the first requirement you need to fulfil.
 Check the specific language requirements on the programmes’ pages and upload a recognised language certificate or enrol in a language exam at unibz.
 If your secondary education was in German, our Language Centre will recognise a C1 in German.
 If your school reports also contain information on other language levels, the Language Centre will recognise them if and only if the school reports state that the levels of proficiency have been reached according to the Common European Framework of Reference for Languages.

-You can check which qualifications are required for admission on the page of the master programme in which you are interested.
-You can apply either with a Diploma Supplement issued by your home university, or - in some rare cases - with a so-called Statement of comparability issued by the Italian Information Centre on Academic Mobility and Equivalence (CIMEA).
+You can check which qualifications are required for admission in the page of the master programme in which you are interested.
+You can apply either with a Diploma Supplement issued by your home university, or, in case you don't have a Diploma Supplement, with a Statement of corrispondence which you can download free-of-charge from the ARDI (Automatic Recognition Database - Italy).

 Students can apply for an income-based study grant to the Ufficio per il diritto allo studio universitario.
 The grants vary between €1,680 and €6,960 per year.
 If students obtain a study grant, they will also get a refund of the tuition fees.
 The student association sh.asus helps students with the application for this type of scholarship.